eccv1818rtr/ECCV1818/README.md

 # Self-Supervised Video Copy Localization with Regional Token Representation

-PyTorch implementation and pretrained models for DINOv2.
+PyTorch implementation and pretrained models for RTR.
 For details, please refer to the original papers.

-This paper proposes a self-supervised video copy localization framework.
-The framework incorporates a Regional Token into the Vision Transformer, which learns to focus on local regions within each frame using an asymmetric training procedure.
-A novel strategy that leverages the Transitivity Property is proposed to generate copied video pairs automatically, which facilitates the training of the detector.

 ## Preparation